schmlou/schmlou.github.io/static/experience-full.md

 **Asseco BERIT GmbH, Mannheim** • Jan.
 2022 - Present

-Since January 2022, I have been working at Asseco BERIT GmbH, located in Mannheim, Germany.
-I mainly work remotely due to my study location.
-The company operates globally with a focus on Geographic Information Systems and workflow management.
-My work is focused on the GIS solutions offered.
-Depending on current needs, I work on data models, thematic layers, or web GIS applications.
+I have been working at Asseco BERIT GmbH in Mannheim, Germany since January 2022.
+Due to my study location, I mainly work remotely.
+The company operates globally, focusing on geographic information systems (GIS) and workflow management.
+I focus on the GIS solutions offered by the company.
+Depending on the current needs of the company, I work on data models, thematic layers, or web GIS applications.
 Through this work, I have gained a broader understanding of GIS.

 **Technologies Used:** JAVA, XML, DBeaver, Oracle Databases, SAMO/LIDS